GeorgeVictorov/algorithms-benchmark/README.md

 1. **BubbleSort** – Classic Bubble Sort algorithm.
 2. **BubbleSortFlag** – Optimized version of Bubble Sort that uses a flag to reduce unnecessary iterations.
 3. **SelectionSort** – Finds the smallest element in the unsorted part and swaps it with the first unsorted element.
+4. **InsertionSort** – Sorts by repeatedly picking the next element and inserting it into its correct position in the array.